madnanrizqu/test-driven-prompting-multi-large-language-models/README.md

 - `raw_results/` - Complete experimental results for each AI model and dataset combination
 - `results/` - Statistical analysis and comparison reports
 - `abstract/` - Academic paper abstract with statistical findings

+## Source Code Availability

+Source code used to generate code with large language models, test generated code with test cases, and collect and aggregate results will be provided by the authors upon request.